HOME › TEACHING › BIOLOGY & AI CURE

 Dana Stavinoha

-Dana is asking whether the presence of B chromosomes—those mysterious extra genomic passengers—correlates with genome size evolution in nightshades.
-She is mapping B chromosome presence and genome size across Solanaceae.
+Asking whether the presence of B chromosomes (those extra genomic passengers) correlates with genome size evolution in nightshades.
+Mapping B chromosome presence and genome size across Solanaceae.

 Ava Tingue